-- Provide, by the beginning of the first week of teaching, current module guidance with all the information you need for each module - Provide by week four, module assessment type, the deadlines for these tasks, initial guidance and the required format.
-In exceptional circumstances we may be required to further adapt your assignment (e.g. COVID-19) - Provide you with advice and information on how to submit an assignment, including but not limited to; good academic practice, ethics and conduct of research, late submission and extensions - Use published assessment criteria and marking standards on all assignments to make sure marking is fair and consistent - Ensure online systems, such as Turnitin, are available to students at least one week prior to any deadlines - Give you feedback on all of your assignments within 20 working days of the assignment deadline, and within 30 working days in the case of your major project.
-If awarding bodies or PSRBs require further adaptations we will inform you of this. - Give feedback for those with amended deadlines (i.e. those students with extensions and mitigations) within ARU or awarding body regulations (e.g. Pearson for higher national provision) - Provide you with formative and summative feedback - Publish a detailed exam timetable at least four weeks before your first examination - Tell you when your results will be published on your e:Vision account or ProMonitor account - Make sure that if you're a student with a disability, learning difficulty or health condition we provide extra support as appropriate, if you have informed us and provided us with appropriate documentation (e.g. statement or medical note) of your needs prior to the assessment period
+- Provide, by the beginning of the first week of teaching, current module guidance with all the information you need for each module. - Provide, by week four, the module assessment type, the deadlines for these tasks, initial guidance and the required format.
+In exceptional circumstances we may be required to further adapt your assignment (e.g. COVID-19). - Provide you with advice and information on how to submit an assignment, including but not limited to: good academic practice, ethics and conduct of research, late submission and extensions. - Use published assessment criteria and marking standards on all assignments to make sure marking is fair and consistent. - Ensure online systems, such as Turnitin, are available to students at least one week prior to any deadlines. - Give you feedback on all of your assignments within 20 working days of the assignment deadline, and within 30 working days in the case of your major project.
+If awarding bodies or PSRBs require further adaptations we will inform you of this. - Give feedback for those with amended deadlines (i.e. those students with extensions and mitigations) within ARU/ OU or awarding body regulations (e.g. Pearson for higher national provision). - Provide you with formative and summative feedback. - Publish a detailed exam timetable at least four weeks before your first examination. - Tell you when your results will be published on your ProMonitor account.

-- Take part in all forms of assessment relating to your course - Give proper consideration of ethical issues to strengthen your research, by familiarising yourself with our research ethical approval requirements and obtain ethical approval - Make sure that you have understood all assessment information including deadlines, exam dates, and how you should present and hand in your assignments, whether via Canvas or as hardcopy - Be aware of the academic rules relating to your studies and complete all assessments in your own words, and keep to the guidance on good academic practice - Understand academic integrity and use sessions and online resources available to keep to this - Present your written work in a word-processed format, and include all appropriate references correctly and hand in assignments using the specified procedures - Arrive prepared to any assessment or examination at least ten minutes before the start time.
-This relates to both face-to-face and any virtual assessments and examinations - If you arrive after the stated start time or unprepared you will be refused entry to an assessment (i.e. for presentations).
-Arriving late for other students assessments is not acceptable and you will need to wait until their assessment is over to enter the room - Know you are allowed to enter up to fifteen minutes late for an exam or test but no extra time will be given - Use the feedback you receive on your work to improve in future assignments - Submit any claim for extenuating circumstances/mitigation within five working days of the assignment deadline or exam date.
-You can submit a claim for extenuating circumstances/mitigation if you think your performance in any assessment was affected by unexpected circumstances.
-The limited numbers of unforeseen or unexpected circumstances for which you may claim extenuating circumstances/mitigation are explained clearly in the awarding body Academic Regulations (e.g. ARU, OU or Pearson) - Retain your assignment submission receipt (hard copy or electronic) and copies of written work until your marks have been confirmed by the assessment panel or panels - Please note Academic Regulations are reviewed on an annual basis and it is expected that you familiarise yourself with them each year
+- Take part in all forms of assessment relating to your course. - Give proper consideration of ethical issues to strengthen your research, by familiarising yourself with our research ethical approval requirements and obtain ethical approval. - Make sure that you have understood all assessment information including deadlines, exam dates, and how you should present and hand in your assignments, whether via CANVAS or as hardcopy. - Be aware of the academic rules relating to your studies and complete all assessments in your own words, and keep to the guidance on good academic practice. - Understand academic integrity and use sessions and online resources available to keep to this. - Present your written work in a wordprocessed format, and include all appropriate references correctly and hand in assignments using the specified procedures. - Arrive prepared to any assessment or examination at least ten minutes before the start time.
+This relates to both faceto-face and any virtual assessments and examinations. - If you arrive after the stated start time or unprepared you will be refused entry to an assessment (i.e. for presentations). - Know you are allowed to enter up to fifteen minutes late for an exam or test but no extra time will be given. - Use the feedback you receive on your work to improve in future assignments and check CANVAS so you know what the feedback opportunities are. - Submit any claim for extenuating circumstances/mitigation up to five working days after the assignment deadline or exam date.